 If you decide to have a go, make sure you save your website in a folder offline and either edit it on your browser or copy your website onto a subdomain.
 Doing either of these will ensure you don’t cause replaceable damage to your website.

 Depending on your website, you’re aim is to get your page size down to a few kb without images and under 500kb with.
 Again if you’re using WordPress you can minify your HTML with a cache plug-in.

 Doing this will reduce your page size further, but you should try and edit your HTML first.

 There are two ways to do this, you can run a page speed test at each step to analyze any improvements or you could leave it to the end.
 If you haven’t, test as you go and keep a note of what you’ve done.

-So now that your page loads in under 2 seconds, it’s time for a cup of tea!
-You should always remember why website speed matters, both to you and your website’s visitors.
+So now that your ecommerce website loads in under 2 seconds, it’s time for a cup of tea or coffee!
+Always remember why website speed matters, both to you and your website’s visitors.